rbalicki2/type-driven-development/README.md

 Properly set up, your IDE will now help you with autocompletion.

 This presentation presumes a working understanding of static typing.
 Your intuitions from Java should serve you well.

-## What is type driven development?

-Type driven development is a concept I borrowed from [this book](https://www.manning.com/books/type-driven-development-with-idris).
-In this presentation, it will mean:

-* Defining types explicitly and in advance, being as restrictive as possible.
-* Leaning heavily on the flow type checker to validate our code.
-* Refactors should be type-first.
-The type definitions should change, and then *flow will direct us to all parts of the code that are broken.*

 ## Some Flow Concepts and Terminology